pgattic/ratemybowl/README.md

 ## Summary of features

-Just what the name implies.
 Rate, review, and discover public restrooms on the go!
-This app allows you to pan around on a map and see all the available restrooms, each displaying their average rating, out of 5 stars.
-In your reviews, you can report the following, each up to 5 stars:
+The purpose of this app is to help you find just the right restroom for your needs.
+You can also report on restrooms that you have visited, including rating each one up to 5 stars on the following metrics:

 - Baby Changing Station
 - Bidet
 - Ease of Access
 - Feminine Hygiene Products
 - Hand-Drying Options
-- Personal Space
 - Smell
 - Toilet Paper Quality
 - Wheelchair Accessibility

+There is a map screen where you can freely pan around and see what's near you.
+This is great for when you need to find something quick!

+If you want to be more careful about where you go, there is a "Near Me" screen that lets you more easily compare features and reviews of nearby restrooms.

+If you're having a hard time finding the one for you, check out the "Options" screen, where you can apply filters for what you see in either of the other screens.

 ## Screenshots